18pairsonkith/18pairsonkith/README.md

 # My Website

-This is the repository for my personal website, which is hosted on GitHub Pages.
+This is the repository for my personal website.
 The website showcases my portfolio of work and includes my blog posts, project showcase, and contact information.

-## Setup

-1. Clone the repository: `git clone https://github.com/18pairsonkith/18pairsonkith.git`
-2. Navigate to the repository's directory: `cd repository`
-3. Open the `index.html` file in your browser to view the site.

 ## Contributing